 When you own a traditional IRA you benefit from a number of tax advantages.
 Your contributions may qualify for a tax deduction (provided that you meet certain income limits) and investment earnings in the plan accumulate tax free.
 You only pay tax when you begin taking withdrawals.
 One major restriction is that you are forced to take distributions once you reach age 70.5.
 Failure to do so can result in a 50 percent penalty from the IRS.

 Minimum Distribution Rule

-The IRS stipulates that you must begin receiving at least a minimum distribution from your traditional IRA every year, starting with the year in which you turn age 70.5.
+The IRS stipulates that you must begin receiving at least a minimum distribution from your traditional IRA every year, starting with the year in which you turn age 70 1/2.
 If you do not receive the minimum distribution amount in that year, you must receive it no later than Apr.
 1 of the following year.
 In each following year, you must receive the minimum distribution amount for that year no later than Dec.
 31 of that year.
-For example, if you were born on May 15, 1945, you will reach age 70.5 on Nov.
-15, 2015 and, therefore, must receive your first minimum distribution for the year 2015 no later than Apr.
-1, 2016.
-Your minimum distributions for 2016 must be received no later than Dec.
-31, 2016, and so on, for each following year.
+For example, if you were born on May 15, 1948, you will reach age 70 1/2 on Nov.
+15, 2018 and, therefore, must receive your first minimum distribution for the year 2018 no later than Apr.
+1, 2019.
+Your minimum distributions for 2019 must be received no later than Dec.
+31, 2019, and so on, for each following year.

 The minimum distribution amount for each year is calculated by dividing the IRA account balance on Dec.
 31 of the previous year by the applicable life expectancy provided by the IRS in Table C of Publication 590 based on your age and the age of your spouse, of applicable, on Dec.
 31 of the previous year.

 - Hemera Technologies/AbleStock.com/Getty Images